OpenSAF: Component

 The Component is a logical entity of the AMF system model and represents a normalized view of a computing resource such as processes, drivers, or storage.
 Components are grouped into logical Service Units (SU), according to fault inter-dependencies, and associated with a Node.
 The SU is an instantiable unit of workload controlled by an AMF redundancy model, either active, standby, or failed state.
 SU of the same type is grouped into Service Groups (SG) which exhibit particular redundancy modeling characteristics.
 SU within an SG gets assigned to Service Instances (SI) and given an Availability state of active or standby.
 SI's are scalable redundant logical services protected by AMF.

 Node

-A Node is a compute instance (a blade, hypervisor, or VM) where service instances (workload) are deployed.
+A Node is a compute instance (a blade, hypervisor, or virtual machine (VM)) where service instances (workload) are deployed.
 The set of nodes belonging to the same communication subnet (no routing) comprise the logical Cluster.
-Every node in the cluster must run an execution environment for services, as well as OpenSAF services listed below:
+Every node in the cluster must run an execution environment for services, and OpenSAF services listed below: